 What 12 Miles Actually Looks Like

-Twelve miles is roughly 19.Practically speaking, that's helpful if you think in metric.
-3 kilometers.
+Twelve miles is roughly 19.3 kilometers.
+Also, that's helpful if you think in metric.
 But most of us don't visualize kilometers either.

 Think of it this way: it's about the distance from downtown Manhattan to Newark Airport.
-In the country, it's a short drive.
+In a city, that's a decent commute.
+Because of that, in the country, it's a short drive.
 Or from the White House to Dulles.
-Day to day, on foot?
-In a city, that's a decent commute.
+On foot?
 It's a half-day project.

 The number itself doesn't change.
 The experience* of covering it does.